 You should also note that your gross remuneration is subject to other obligatory labour charges (some of them are shared between the employer and employee): healthcare contribution, sickness, work accident charges, disability and old-age pension.
 That is why your monthly salary paid to you is relatively lower than the gross salary often stated in your work contract.

 Depending on the type of a contract individual personal income can be subject to one of the following forms of taxation:

 1. by general terms (regular employment contract) - the taxpayer pays a tax on the actual income earned in accordance with the progressive tax scale which includes the following income thresholds:

-2. by lump sum - in case of other forms of employment 19% of revenue is taxed
+2. by lump sum - in case of other forms of employment (based on civil law contracts) 19% of revenue is taxed

 Each year between February and April 30th, all employees who worked in Poland in the previous year, have to submit their annual Personal Income Tax declarations (PIT) to the fiscal authorities.
 There are various PIT forms marked with different numbers but the most common form is PIT-37 for employees not running their own business.

 In order to submit your tax declaration, first before end of February your employer has to provide you with the PIT-11 form which includes information on paid taxes.